ABT 212-001 – Path to Zero Net Energy

 - Gain exposure to and work with students from different disciplines (Engineering, Economics, Design, Ecology, Business, etc.)

-- Offered by Program for International Energy Technologies at the Energy Efficiency Center in West Village, in partnership with the UC Davis Energy Conservation Office.
+- Offered by Program for International Energy Technologies at the Energy Efficiency Institute in West Village, in partnership with the UC Davis Energy Conservation Office.

 The UC Davis Program for International Energy Technologies in collaboration with the UC Davis Energy Conservation Office, have developed a multi-disciplinary course to educate and engage students in issues of energy use, demand, energy efficiency, renewable energy and climate neutrality as well as their associated technical, economic, social and political challenges.